NathanZaldivar/smserver/README.md

 # smserver

-smserver is a event handler that uses sms messaging. smserver uses twilio and flask.
+smserver is an event handler that uses SMS messaging. smserver uses Twilio and flask.

-**Requriments**
+**Requirements**

 5 main things you will need for smserver to work:

-* twilio account sid
+* Twilio account sid
-* twilio auth token
+* Twilio auth token
 * a working phone number
-* a twilio bought phone number
+* a Twilio bought phone number
-* connection to the internet
+* Connection to the internet

-Creating a twilio acount is simple and easy, you will need to verify a phone number for your account, make sure you verify the phone number that will be the reciving number for the server, smserver can only send to one verifyed number, to increase this you can upgrade your twilio acount for $20 a month subcription.
+Creating a Twilio account is simple and easy, you will need to verify a phone number for your account, make sure you verify the phone number that will be the receiving number for the server, smserver can only send to one verified number, to increase this you can upgrade your Twilio account for $20 a month subscription.

-_creating a twilio account_
+_creating a Twilio account_

 visit : https://www.twilio.com/try-twilio

-once you verify your account and phone number you will need to grab 3 things the account sid, auth token, and a twilio phone number.
+once you verify your account and phone number you will need to grab 3 things the account sid, auth token, and a Twilio phone number.

-the auth token and sid can be found here once you login : https://www.twilio.com/console
+the auth token and sid can be found here once you log in: https://www.twilio.com/console

-next is to get a phone number, these are very cheap costing $1 per number and the sms messeging fees are based on contents beeing sent, ive desighned smserver to reduce cost to a minimum but keep in mind that each sms message sent by the server will cost a avaerage of 0.007 cents, the good thing is that twilio trail acount gives you $15 which will last a while.
+next is to get a phone number, these are very cheap costing $1 per number and the SMS messaging fees are based on contents being sent, I've designed smserver to reduce the cost to a minimum but keep in mind that each SMS message sent by the server will cost an average of 0.007 cents, the good thing is that Twilio trial account gives you $15 which will last a while.

-twilio phone numbers can be found here : https://www.twilio.com/console/phone-numbers/search
+Twilio phone numbers can be found here : https://www.twilio.com/console/phone-numbers/search

-is recomended to get a phonenumber that is closest to your region to reduce cost.
+is recommended to get a phone number that is closest to your region to reduce cost.

 **Installation**